Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet Pairing: Acknowledgements

-0.5cm \textbf{ Acknowledgements}\\ This research has recevied funding by ERA-NET QUANTERA European Union’s Horizon H2020 project "QUANTOX" under Grant Agreement No. 731473.
-M.C., P.G. and Y.F. acknowledge support by the project “Two-dimensional Oxides Platform for SPINorbitronics nanotechnology (TOPSPIN)” funded by the MIUR-PRIN Bando 2017 - grant 20177SL7HC.
-M.C. acknowledges support by the EU’s Horizon 2020 research and innovation program under Grant Agreement nr.
-964398 (SUPERGATE).
+This research has received funding by ERA-NET QUANTERA European Union’s Horizon H2020 project "QUANTOX" under Grant Agreement No. 731473.
+M.C., P.G.\ and Y.F.\ acknowledge support by the project “Two-dimensional Oxides Platform for SPINorbitronics nanotechnology (TOPSPIN)” funded by the MIUR-PRIN Bando 2017 - grant 20177SL7HC.
+M.C. acknowledges support by the EU’s Horizon 2020 research and innovation program under Grant Agreement nr.\ 964398 (SUPERGATE).
 This work is supported by the JSPS KAKENHI (Grants No.\ JP18H01176, No.\ JP18K03538, No.\ JP20H00131, and No.\ JP20H01857) from MEXT of Japan, Researcher Exchange Program between JSPS and RFBR (Grant No. JPJSBP120194816), and the JSPS Core-to-Core program Oxide Superspin international network (Grants No.\ JPJSCCA20170002).
-We acknowledge valuable discussions with C. Guarcello and M.T.
-Mercaldo.
-0.5cm \textbf{ Competing interests}\\ The authors declare no competing financial interests.
-0.5cm \textbf{ Additional information}\\ Supplementary Information accompanies this paper.
+We acknowledge valuable discussions with C.\ Guarcello and M.T.\ Mercaldo.